Distribution: Rottnest Island, south-west Western Australian mainland

 In the wild: On Rottnest Island, Quokkas appear to live in territories with the areas defended by dominant males.
 In other areas, territories are not as evident and larger, overlapping groups of 25–150 adults have been known to form around water soaks.
 Sheltering in dense vegetation during the day, Quokkas create their own pathways for feeding or escaping predators.

 Threats: Quokkas were once abundant on the Australian mainland but with the arrival of the dingo around 3,500 years ago and then foxes in the late 1800s (neither of which reach Rottnest) their numbers were drastically reduced.
-Today they are showing signs of recovery on the mainland thanks to the Department of Environment and Conservation’s feral-proofing operations.
+Today they are showing signs of recovery on the mainland thanks to the Department of Parks and Wildlife’s feral-proofing operations.

 At Perth Zoo: Perth Zoo’s Quokkas can be seen in the Australian Bushwalk.